Walk and Talk Therapy

 You may be interested in taking your appointments into nature and having walk-and-talk therapy.
 The benefits include improved awareness, connection, grounding, emotional release, problem-solving, and mood.
 For some people, the natural environment offers an easier way to express their thoughts and feelings than indoors.

 Dress for the weather, bringing a warm jacket, rain jacket, hat and sunscreen.
 We tend to go out in all weather except for storms and hot weather (thunder, lightning, heavy rainfall, high winds, total fire bans, and significant heat).

 How does it work?

-The first session is held online to have a greater understanding of your goals and needs and to discover whether this option is suitable for you.
-Appointment durations can be between 1-2 hours in length and are taken at a comfortable talking pace.
-Walks are conducted at several locations in the north east suburbs of Melbourne.
+The first session is online to understand your goals and needs and discover whether this option suits you.
+Appointments are between 1-2 hours long, walking at a comfortable talking pace.
+Walks are in several locations in the northeast suburbs of Melbourne.
 There may be times during inclement weather (heat, storms or windy conditions) when it is appropriate to change the appointments to Telehealth appointments.

-I have trained in walk and talk therapy, nature-based therapy, and bush adventure therapy.
+I have trained in walk-and-talk, nature-based, and bush adventure therapy.